British Band, British Pressing… Right?

 We had an original British pressing in our shootout, unbeknownst to me as it was playing of course.
 And guess where it finished: dead last.
 The most thick, congested, crude, distorted, compressed sound of ALL the copies we played.
-We love the work of Porky, Pecko et al. in general, but once again this is a case where a British Band recorded in England sounds best on domestic vinyl.
-(McCartney on Apple is the same way.)
+We love the work of Porky, Pecko, et al. in general, but once again this is a case where a British Band recorded in England sounds best on domestic vinyl.
+(McCartney’s first album on Apple is the same way.)

 On November 18, 2019, a fellow on Discogs who goes by the name of Dodgerman had this to say referencing the original UK pressing of Straight Up, SAPCOR 19:

 So Happy, to have a first UK press, of this lost gem.
 Porky/Pecko